Biotinidase Deficiency

 English

-Amy Kritzer is a Pediatrics provider in Boston, Massachusetts.
+Amy Kritzer is a Pediatrics provider practicing medicine in Boston, Massachusetts.
 Dr. Kritzer is rated as a Distinguished provider by MediFind in the treatment of Biotinidase Deficiency.
-Her top areas of expertise are Maternal Hyperphenylalaninemia, Phenylketonuria (PKU), Biotinidase Deficiency, and Mucopolysaccharidosis Type 3A (MPS IIIA, Sanfilippo Syndrome A).
+She is also highly rated in 33 other conditions, according to our data.
+Her clinical expertise encompasses Maternal Hyperphenylalaninemia, Phenylketonuria (PKU), Biotinidase Deficiency, and Smith-Lemli-Opitz Syndrome.
+Dr. Kritzer is board certified in Pediatrics, Medical Biochemical Genetics, and Clinical Genetics And Genomics.

 Learn about our expert tiers